Best Diet for Eastern Newt

 Eastern Newt Nutritional Profile

 The Eastern Newt has specific dietary requirements shaped by its Small (3-5 in) build and peaceful temperament.
 With a typical lifespan of 12-15 years, long-term nutritional planning is essential to maximize quality of life.
 Eastern Newt's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger amphibians.
 Choose nutrient-dense formulas designed for small amphibians.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Eastern Newt to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Eastern Newt to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Eastern Newt